fluent/fluent-plugin-sql/README.md

 ## How does it work?

-This plugin runs following SQL repeatedly every 60 seconds to *tail* a table like `tail` command of UNIX.
+This plugin runs following SQL periodically:

 SELECT * FROM *table* WHERE *update\_column* > *last\_update\_column\_value* ORDER BY *update_column* ASC LIMIT 500

 What you need to configure is *update\_column*.
-The column should be incremental column (such as AUTO\_ INCREMENT primary key) so that this plugin reads newly INSERTed rows.
-Alternatively, it should be updated every time when you update the row (such as `updated_at` column) so that this plugin reads the UPDATEd rows as well.
+The column should be an incremental column (such as AUTO\_ INCREMENT primary key) so that this plugin reads newly INSERTed rows.
+Alternatively, you can use a column incremented every time when you update the row (such as `last_updated_at` column) so that this plugin reads the UPDATEd rows as well.
 If you omit to set *update\_column* parameter, it uses primary key.

-It stores last selected rows to a file named state\_file to not forget the last row when fluentd restarted.
+It stores last selected rows to a file (named *state\_file*) to not forget the last row when Fluentd restarts.

 ## Configuration